ehfuzzz/hyperliquid-CLI/README.md

 example 2: `cargo run -- pair buy 100 btc/eth` - Takes 50% of order size and longs btc and takes another 50% of order size and shorts eth in a pair.
 The current market price of btc/eth will be used to enter the trade.
 The stop loss and take profit will not be set

+example 3: `cargo run -- pair buy 100 btc/eth --price 0.05` - Takes 50% of order size and longs btc and takes another 50% of order size and shorts eth in a pair.
+The ratio of btc/eth is 0.05 so the bot will enter the trade when the ratio is 0.05.
+The stop loss and take profit will not be set

 #### Pair Sell
 `cargo run -- pair sell <size> <pair> --price <price> --sl <sl> --tp <tp>` - Takes 50% of order size and shorts Asset X and takes another 50% of order size and longs Asset Y in a pair